johntalton/boschIEU/README.md

 });
 ```

-Read pressure, tempature and hunidity register in a single pass.
+Read pressure, temperature and humidity register in a single pass.

 ## :blue_book: Converter

-Converter class of common helps are included (ft to meters, alttitude from Pa, etc)
+Converter class of common helps are included (ft to meters, altitude from Pa, etc)